2022 Gorkhaland Territorial Administration election

-Gorkhaland Territorial Administration election will be held on 26 June 2022 to elect all 45 members of Gorkhaland Territorial Administration, in West Bengal state, India.
+Gorkhaland Territorial Administration election were held on 26 June 2022 to elect all 45 members of Gorkhaland Territorial Administration, in West Bengal state, India.

 Background

 The previous election took place in 2012 which was won by GJM.
 In 2017, all GJM councillors resigned from their posts stating that GTA failed to fulfill their expectations and aspirations of the people.
 Sooner Binay Tamang was appointed by the Government of West Bengal as acting chairman of the body.
 Later Anit Thapa was appointed as its acting chairman.

 Following the municipal election all over the state, West Bengal State Election Commission announced the date of poll on 27 May 2022.
 GJM leader and previous chairman of GTA, Bimal Gurung started a hunger strike in demand for the postponement of the election, just after the poll date was announced.
 BJP also supported Gurung and stated that GTA is not a permanent solution of the Gorkha issues.